-Handheld vs Blue Light 3D Scanner: Which Delivers Better Accuracy?
+Handheld vs Blue Light 3D Scanner: Accuracy, Speed, and Best Applications

 Time:

-But scanner accuracy is not as simple as reading a specification sheet.
-A system may show excellent lab data, yet perform differently on the shop floor.
-Part size, operator method, surface finish, temperature, and scanning workflow all influence final results.
+However, scanner accuracy is not as simple as reading a specification sheet.
+A system may show impressive laboratory data while performing very differently under real manufacturing conditions.
+Part size, operator movement, surface reflectivity, ambient lighting, temperature variation, and scanning workflow can all affect final measurement quality.

-That is why comparing a handheld 3D scanner and a blue light 3D scanner requires more than checking numbers.
+That is why comparing a handheld 3D scanner and a blue light 3D scanner requires more than checking one specification number.

 What Is a Handheld 3D Scanner?

-A handheld 3D scanner is a portable device moved manually around the object while cameras and optical sensors capture geometry from multiple angles.
+A handheld 3D scanner is a portable optical scanning device manually moved around an object while cameras and sensors capture geometry from multiple angles.

 • Large casting inspection